There are places that have a special charm, like San Manuel, where we find a town that takes you to the heart of this beautiful land.

 The Juul K'iin cenote is a cave cenote where you can enjoy a totally natural space in the middle of the mountain.
 Despite being a cenote enabled by a wooden staircase to go down, do not expect any other comfort.
 The natural thing is that nature is not comfortable, although it is magnificent.

 CONTACT TO VISIT THE CENOTES OF SAN MANUEL KM.11

 We pass you the contact of the family agency so that you can enjoy your adventure in San Manuel.

 Cell 984 108 03 03

-WHAT TO BRING?Light and light clothing, hat, insect repellent, closed shoe and long pants.
-Bring water in your own water bottle if it can be, so we do not use as much plastic.
+- Bring water in your own water container, so we don't use as much plastic.

 - Offers on flights international and national ..

 - Find the accommodation with the best offers from Booking.com.

 - Stay with airbnb and get 25 € discount.